-The Company has a Board of Directors consisting of six members, having been increased from five as of June 14, 2001, by vote of the Board of Directors.
-At the same time, the Board of Directors elected Chand R. Viswanathan to fill the vacancy created by the increase in the number of directors, to serve until this Annual Meeting and until his successor is elected and qualified.
+The Company has a Board of Directors consisting of six members.
 At each annual meeting of stockholders, directors are elected for a term of one year to succeed those directors whose terms expire on the annual meeting date.

 Management shall nominate six directors.
 Management's nominees for election as directors at the Annual Meeting are Deepak Chopra, Ajay Mehra, Steven C. Good, Meyer Luskin, Madan G. Syal and Chand R. Viswanathan.
 The enclosed Proxy will be voted in favor of these individuals unless other instructions are given.
-If elected, the nominees will serve as directors until the Company's Annual Meeting of Stockholders in 2002, and until their successors are elected and qualified.
+If elected, the nominees will serve as directors until the Company's Annual Meeting of Stockholders in 2003, and until their successors are elected and qualified.
 If any nominee declines to serve or becomes unavailable for any reason, or if a vacancy occurs before the election (although management knows of no reason to anticipate that this will occur), the proxies may be voted for such substitute nominees as management may designate.